entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Žigaitė, Ž, and Blieck, A. (2013). ˇ “Palaeobiogeography of early Palaeozoic vertebrates,” in Early Palaeozoic biogeography and palaeogeography.
 Editors D. A .T.
 Harper and T. Servais (London: Geological Society Memoirs), 38, 449–460

+> - Hoffman DK, Hancox JP, Nesbitt SJ (2023) A diverse diapsid tooth assemblage from the Early Triassic (Driefontein locality, South Africa) records the recovery of diapsids following the end-Permian mass extinction.
+PLoS ONE 18(5):e0285111. https://doi.org/10.1371/journal.pone.0285111
+> - Bender PA, Hancox PJ.
+Newly Discovered Fish Faunas from the Early Triassic, Karoo Basin, South Africa, and their Correlative Implications.
+Gondwana Research.
+2004; 7(1):185–92.
+> - Hancox PJ, Neveling J, Rubidge BS.
+Biostratigraphy of the Cynognathus Assemblage Zone (Beaufort Group, Karoo Supergroup), South Africa.
+South African Journal of Geology.
+2020; 123(2):217–38.
+> - Damiani RJ, Jeannot AM.
+A brachyopid temnospondyl from the lower Cynognathus Assemblage Zone in the northern Karoo Basin, South Africa.
+Palaeontologia Africana.
+2002; 38:57–69.
+> - Shishkin MA, Rubidge BS, Hancox PJ, Welman J. Re-evaluation of Kestrosaurus Haughton, a capitosaurid temnospondyl amphibian from the upper Beaufort Group of South Africa.
+Russian Journal of Herpetology.
+2004; 11:21–138.
+> - Damiani RJ.
+Parotosuchus (Amphibia, Temnospondyli) from the Cynognathus Assemblage Zone (Early Triassic) of South Africa: cranial morphology and relationships.
+Alcheringa.
+2001; 25:351–379.
+> - Shishkin MA, Welman J. A new find of Trematosuchus (Amphibia, Temnospondyli) from the Cynognathus zone of South Africa.
+Palaeontologia africana.
+1994; 31:39–49.
+> - Abdala F, Jashashvili T, Rubidge BS, van den Heever J. New Material of Microgomphodon oligocynus (Eutherapsida, Therocephalia) and the Taxonomy of Southern African Bauriidae.
+In: Kammerer CF, Angielczyk KD, Fro¨bisch J, editors.
+Early Evolutionary History of the Synapsida.
+Dordrecht: Springer Netherlands; 2014. p.
+209–31.
+> - Abdala F, Neveling J, Welman J. A new trirachodontid cynodont from the lower levels of the Burgersdorp Formation (Lower Triassic) of the Beaufort Group, South Africa and the cladistic relationships of Gondwanan gomphodonts.
+Zoological Journal of the Linnean Society.
+2006; 147:383–413.
+> - Gaetano LC, Mocke H, Abdala F, Hancox PJ.
+Complex multicusped postcanine teeth from the Lower Triassic of South Africa.
+Journal of Vertebrate Paleontology, 2012; 32:1411–1420.
+> - Gow C. The Triassic reptile Palacrodon browni Broom, synonymy and a new specimen.
+Palaeontologia africana.
+1999; 35:21–3.
+> - Jenkins KM, Meyer DL, Lewis PJ, Choiniere JN, Bhullar BA.
+Re-description of the early Triassic diapsid Palacrodon from the lower Fremouw formation of Antarctica.
+Journal of Anatomy.
+2022; 241(6):1441–58.
+> - Gower DJ, Hancox PJ, Botha-Brink J, Sennikov AG, RJ B. A New Species of Garjainia Ochev, 1958 (Diapsida: Archosauriformes: Erythrosuchidae) from the Early Triassic of South Africa.
+PLoS ONE.
+2014; 9:e111154.